oabouhas/dataviz-project-template-proposal/README.md

 After several iterations, the final version of the visualization was completed.
 It includes interactive features such as tooltips, zooming, and filtering, making it easy for users to explore the data.

+## Analysis and Insights
+-Compare Unemployment Rates Across Different States The visualization allows users to compare unemployment rates for each state, identifying states with the highest and lowest unemployment rates.
+This comparison helps highlight regional disparities in unemployment.

+-Analyze Trends in Unemployment Rates Over Time
+By tracking unemployment rates over the years, the visualization reveals trends and seasonal patterns.
+Users can see how unemployment rates have changed over time and identify periods of economic downturn or recovery.

+-Explore the Relationship Between Unemployment Rates and Economic Indicators The project investigates correlations between unemployment rates and other economic indicators such as GDP growth and inflation rates.
+This analysis provides a broader economic context to the unemployment data.

+-Examine the Distribution of Unemployment Rates Histograms and box plots visualize the distribution of unemployment rates across states, helping to identify unusual patterns or outliers.
+This analysis can reveal states with consistently high or low unemployment rates.

+-Identify States with High Unemployment Risk Factors The dataset is used to identify states with high unemployment rates and analyze potential contributing factors.
+This analysis can help policymakers and researchers understand the underlying causes of high unemployment in certain areas.

-## Sketches
+## Visualizations
 Bar Chart: Unemployment Rates Across States
 <img width="992" alt="Screen Shot 2024-11-07 at 10 31 35 PM" src="https://github.com/user-attachments/assets/84910689-e55a-40a6-a791-9b86b1aa0b7b">

-This bar chart visualization displaying "Unemployment Rates Across States," with different shades of blue representing unemployment rates for various U.S. states.
+This bar chart visualization displays "Unemployment Rates Across States," with different shades of blue representing unemployment rates for various U.S. states.

-1.Color Coding: The use of darker shades of blue for higher unemployment rates works well for visual emphasis.
+-Color Coding: The use of darker shades of blue for higher unemployment rates works well for visual emphasis.
 The gradient gives a quick visual indication of which states have higher or lower rates.
-2.Labels: The percentage labels on top of each bar make it easy to compare unemployment rates across states at a glance, which is effective for data communication.
+-Labels: The percentage labels on top of each bar make it easy to compare unemployment rates across states at a glance, which is effective for data communication.
-3.Axis Titles: Both the x-axis (States) and y-axis (Unemployment Rate %) are clearly labeled, contributing to overall readability.
+-Axis Titles: Both the x-axis (States) and y-axis (Unemployment Rate %) are clearly labeled, contributing to overall readability.
 [https://vizhub.com/oabouhas/e9fc1b5c652e410682b2c5dabdf7ee2c](https://vizhub.com/oabouhas/7d7187da88d149d49551e6f5d54b3b09)

 Bar Chart: the unemployment rates for 25 random states over 10 years